sopra-fs25-group-20/sopra-fs25-group-20-client/README.md

 ### Home([page.tsx](https://github.com/sopra-fs25-group-20/sopra-fs25-group-20-client/blob/main/app/page.tsx))

-The `Home` page is the first page you see when you visit our [web-application](https://spyquest.whtvr.ch).
+The `Home` page is the first page you see when you launch SpyQuest.
 From here you can register/Login via `Register` as a User or play as a guest via `Play as guest`.
 If you choose to play as a guest no user stats are safed to the profile.

 ### Lobby([lobby.tsx](https://github.com/sopra-fs25-group-20/sopra-fs25-group-20-client/blob/main/app/game/%5Bcode%5D/lobby.tsx))